R-Lovelett/R-Lovelett/README.md

 ## 🌱 I’m Currently Learning...

-- Refreshing my memory with Java
+- Refreshing my memory with Javascript
 - How to host websites 💻
+- How to code using Python
-- How to develop inside of IntelliJ
+- How to use React.js in web development

 ## How to Reach Me 📫